Skip To Main Content

 Influenza (Flu)

-Until 24 hours without fever and well enough to return to usual activities
+Until 24 hours without fever and well enough to participate in routine activities

 Mono

-Until well enough to return to usual activities; Physician authorization for sports participation
+Until well enough to participate in routine activities; Physician authorization for sports participation

 Chicken Pox